rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 -t Specifies the type of key to create.
 The choices are dsa | ecdsa | ecdsa‐sk | ed25519 | ed25519‐sk | rsa

 dsa and rsa are not good choices.
-DSA was deprecated in 2016 and RSA in 2018.
+DSA was deprecated in 2016 and RSA in 2018. the keys with -sk at the end for use with `physical security keys`.
+See the "Yubico" topic later in this section for more information.

 -C Specifies a comment to be added to the public key to make it easier to identify the key in the known_hosts file.